decentninja/GitSpace/ControlPanel/README.md

 npm install -g ionic cordova
 bower install
 ```
 The application is now ready to be developed in the browser.
-To do this, run
+Run
 ```
 ionic serve
 ```

 ### Running on devices
-To do this, run create the icons and splashscreen once by running
+Create icons and splashscreen once by running
 ```
 ionic resources
 ```